How HOPE was Born part I

 By then I had seen firsthand the difference it made when a person felt really seen and cared for.
 And I just wanted that kind of care for every person.

 When somebody can find that space where they’re not judged, where they are listened to and believed in, and they can share the most vulnerable parts of themselves and be met with acceptance rather than judgment and criticism – that is the environment where healing can take place.
 And I knew that.
-I wanted to create a safe place where that was the norm…and also a place where we could protect patients from the medical system, which was really broken, from the medical system, from the effects of managed care and insurance and all the things that complicate and compromise our health care system in the U.S. I also wanted to be able to address emotional concerns, spiritual concerns.
+I wanted to create a safe place where that was the norm…and also a place where we could protect patients from the medical system, which was really broken, from the medical system, from the effects of managed care and insurance and all the things that complicate and compromise our health care system in the U.S. I also wanted to be able to address emotional and spiritual concerns.
 I really could see a place where we could provide access to all kinds of care, surround a person with care where they didn’t have to go to five different places to get their medical care, their counseling, their medication, and even their specialty care. … I could feel how I would feel if this happened.
-I could feel the relief that I would feel, just the sense of rightness – that this is my home.
+I could feel the relief that I would feel, just the sense of rightness and belonging, for me and also for the patients.

 Not all of this vision has yet been accomplished because we don’t yet provide specialty care.
 But this is where I belong in the world.
 This is my space, my life work, and we’ve done a good job of it.
 People are able to come here and feel safe and cared for, welcomed and loved, seen and known, and challenged to be their best selves.
 We can give them the tools to get healthy.